200 years ago, everyone lacked democratic rights. Now, billions of people have them.

 Measuring how democratic countries are comes with many challenges.
 People do not always agree on what characteristics define a democracy.
 Its characteristics — such as whether an election was free and fair — are difficult to assess.
 The assessments of experts are to some degree subjective and they may disagree; either about a specific characteristic, or how several characteristics can be reduced into a single measure of democracy.

 Because of these difficulties, classifying political systems is unavoidably controversial.
-I have written more about how researchers deal with the challenges of measuring democracy here.
+I have written more about how researchers deal with the challenges of measuring democracy in another article.

 The source we show here is the electoral democracy index from the Varieties of Democracy (V-Dem) project1.
 In our Democracy Data Explorer, however, we show the data for several leading approaches, so that you can compare how different sources score democracy across the world.